richardadalton/black/README.txt

     var table =
         new QueryTable<AnyClass>().For(objects);

-That’s all there is to Query Tables in black.
+Thatï¿½s all there is to Query Tables in black.
 This exact code will work for Query Tables, Ordered Query Tables, and Subset Query Tables without any change.

 TABLE TABLE
 -----------

 The FitNesse/SLiM TableTable is a flexible way of representing any table layout, including rows with different numbers of cells.
-Like the Query Table, the Table Table uses a complex arrangement of Lists of Lists to represent the table and it’s data.
+Like the Query Table, the Table Table uses a complex arrangement of Lists of Lists to represent the table and itï¿½s data.

 To work with a Table Table in your fixture you need to read the List based representation, and to return results you need to produce the same list based data structure.
 The black TableTable object converts FitNesse/SLiM tables into a representation that allows direct manipulation of cells, and allows conversion back into the FitNesse/SLiM format for returning results.